-While you are home, your health care provider may ask you to:
+While you are home, your provider may ask you to:

-Your health care provider will teach you how to do these things.
+Your provider will teach you how to do these things.

-You will need frequent doctor visits to make sure you and your baby are doing well.
+You will need frequent visits with your provider to make sure you and your baby are doing well.
 You will likely have: